Forcepoint Network Security Products License Agreement

-4.3 Licensee must (a) have the authority, rights, or permissions to use all content flowing through the Products, (b) obtain any necessary consents from its employees, (c) maintain all necessary rights to access Application(s), (d) maintain all permissions, authorizations, licenses, and approvals to access and use the data and information inputted, displayed, or processed (including all output and data developed or derived) as a result of Licensee’s use of the Products to access and use data sources and systems.
+4.4 Licensee is responsible for (a) having the authority, rights, or permissions to use all content flowing through the Products, (b) obtaining any necessary consents from its employees, (c) maintaining all necessary rights to access Application(s), (d) maintaining all permissions, authorizations, licenses, and approvals to access and use the data and information inputted, displayed, or processed (including all output and data developed or derived) as a result of Licensee’s use of the Products to access and use data sources and systems.

-4.4 Licensee will defend, indemnify and hold Forcepoint harmless against any loss, damage or costs (including reasonable attorneys' fees) incurred in connection with any claims, demands, suits, or proceedings (“Claims”) made or brought against Forcepoint by a third party alleging or related to Licensee’s (i) violation of its obligations in this Section 4; (ii) infringement of intellectual property rights; (iii) acts or omissions in relation to Licensee provided hardware, equipment, or third party software licenses used in connection with the Products; (iv) civil or criminal offenses; (v) transmission or posting of obscene, indecent, or pornographic materials; (vi) transmission or posting of any material which is slanderous, defamatory, offensive, abusive, or menacing or which causes annoyance or needless anxiety to any other person; or (vii) transmission of information through the Products.
+4.5 Licensee will defend, indemnify and hold Forcepoint harmless against any loss, award, damage, or costs (including reasonable attorneys' fees) incurred in connection with any claims, demands, suits, or proceedings (“Claims”) made or brought against Forcepoint by a third party alleging or related to Licensee’s (i) violation of its obligations in this Section 4; (ii) infringement of intellectual property rights; (iii) acts or omissions in relation to Licensee provided hardware, equipment, or third party software licenses used in connection with the Products; (iv) civil or criminal offenses; (v) transmission or posting of obscene, indecent, or pornographic materials; (vi) transmission or posting of any material that is slanderous, defamatory, offensive, abusive, or menacing or that causes annoyance or needless anxiety to any other person; or (vii) transmission of information through the Products.

-4.5 Licensee agrees to cooperate with Forcepoint personnel providing any Services Offerings, and to provide reasonable assistance, including: (i) gathering relevant supporting documentation; (ii) ensuring appropriate Licensee personnel are assigned to the project and are able to devote sufficient time to facilitate the project; (iii) granting resource access to information, systems, and licenses related to the scope of the project; (iv) provision of building and network access both before and after normal business hours, work space, and workstations for each of the Forcepoint personnel, logon IDs and security access to all required Products, and adequate test environment, and any reasonable and appropriate data to perform the Services Offerings.
+4.6 Licensee will cooperate with Forcepoint personnel providing any Services Offerings, and to provide reasonable assistance, including: (i) gathering relevant supporting documentation; (ii) ensuring appropriate Licensee personnel are assigned to the project and are able to devote sufficient time to facilitate the project; (iii) granting resource access to information, systems, and licenses related to the scope of the project; (iv) providing building and network access before, during, and after normal business hours, work space, and workstations for each of the Forcepoint personnel, logon IDs and security access to all required Products, and adequate test environment, and any reasonable and appropriate data to perform the Services Offerings.

 5. Technical Support.

-5.1 The support period is defined in the Order, and begins (i) on the date of the Order if a new purchase, or (ii) on the renewal date of the expiration of a previous support period.
-Product technical support includes standard technical support, Error corrections or workarounds so that the Software operates in substantial conformance with the Documentation provided under the then-current Forcepoint technical support policies, as described at: Technical Support Description.
-Standard technical support includes online website and portal access, and telephone support during business hours.
+5.1 The support period is defined in the Order and begins (i) on the date of the Order if a new purchase, or (ii) on the renewal date of the expiration of a previous support period.
+Technical Support is provided under the then-current Forcepoint technical support policies, as described at: Technical Support Description.
 Maintenance will be provided to Licensee only if Licensee has paid the appropriate Maintenance Fees for the Support Term.
 Forcepoint may require Licensee to install Software Upgrades up to and including the latest release.
-Enhanced support offerings are only available for additional cost and are also subject to the terms of this Agreement.
 In the event Product support expires prior to renewing support Licensee must also purchase technical support to cover the lapsed support period between the date technical support expires and the date it is renewed.
 In the event technical support has lapsed for one year or more, Forcepoint may charge a reinstatement fee upon renewal in addition to Licensee’s purchase of technical support for the lapsed period.

-5.2 Forcepoint’s obligation to provide technical support is limited to: (i) a Product that has not been altered or modified by anyone other than Forcepoint or its licensors; (ii) a release for which technical support is provided; (iii) Licensee’s use of the Product in accordance with the Documentation; and (iv) errors and malfunctions caused by systems or programs supplied by Forcepoint.
-If an Error has been corrected or is not present in a more current version of the Product, Forcepoint will provide the more current version via technical support, but will not have any obligation to correct such Error in prior versions.
+5.2 Forcepoint’s obligation to provide Maintenance is limited to: (i) a Product that has not been altered or modified by anyone other than Forcepoint or its licensors; (ii) a release for which Technical Support is provided; (iii) Licensee’s use of the Product in accordance with the Documentation; and (iv) errors and malfunctions caused by systems or programs supplied by Forcepoint.
+If an Error has been corrected or is not present in a more current version of the Product, Forcepoint will provide the more current version via technical support but will not have any obligation to correct such Error in prior versions.

-5.3 Technical support for on-premise Products may be limited to the most current release and the most recent previous sequential major release of the Product.
-Forcepoint reserves the right to terminate the Maintenance or increase the associated fees upon 60 days prior written notice should Licensee not stay current with a supported release in accordance with this Section.
+5.3 Technical Support for on-premise Products may be limited to the most current release and the most recent previous sequential major release of the Product.
+Forcepoint reserves the right to terminate the Maintenance or increase the associated fees upon sixty (60) days’ notice should Licensee not stay current with a supported release in accordance with this Section.